gcmd/gcmd.github.io/_posts/2017-04-16-Fix-compilation-warnings.md

 Also, Linux distributions don't like to distribute packages with compilation warnings.

-To overcome this problem I created the new Git branch [ConvertWarningsToErrors](https://github.com/gcmd/gnome-commander/commits/ConvertWarningsToErrors) some days ago.
+To overcome this problem we created the new Git branch [ConvertWarningsToErrors](https://github.com/gcmd/gnome-commander/commits/ConvertWarningsToErrors) some days ago.

 This branch is derived from the master branch and its first commit is [2ecd245](https://github.com/gcmd/gnome-commander/commit/2ecd24547341618085cce43c8a9cb06f60b78d08).
-Here, I set up configure.ac and all Makefiles to convert all compilation warnings into compiler errors.
+Here, we set up configure.ac and all Makefiles to convert all compilation warnings into compiler errors.
 This will force us to fix each warning to successfully compile GCMD in the end.

-**I'm asking for volunteers here to help me hunting down all warnings.**
+**We are asking for volunteers here to help us hunting down all warnings.**

 Making a first start is pretty easy: